supabase-community/snapshot/README.md

 v20.15.1
 ```

-Make sure you have `yarn` version above 3.5.0 installed, on MacOS `yarn` comes with `corepack`:
+Make sure you have `yarn` version above 3.5.0 installed.
+On macOS, `yarn` comes with `corepack`:
 ```
 corepack enable
 yarn --version
 3.5.0
 ```

-In root directory run:
+In the root directory, run:
 ```
 yarn install
 yarn build
 ```

-## Test cli
+## Test CLI

-Create new directory and setup database (Usually local development database):
+Create a new directory and set up the database (usually the local development database):
 ```
 mkdir test
 cd test